Top Technical Support Specialist Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Ability to articulate the reason
+• - Ability to research the answer

 What the interviewer is looking for: